moomoolive/huzma/README.md

 This package comes bundled with cli commands to help create huzem (plural for huzma).
 All commands can be programmatically invoked from as well.
 Package must be [installed](#installation) to invoke commands.

+### npx huzma-init

-`npx huzma-init`: initialize a huzma config file - a [configuration file](https://moomoolive.github.io/huzma/types/cli.HuzmaCliConfig.html) which is used by other commands in this package.
+Initialize a huzma config file - a [configuration file](https://moomoolive.github.io/huzma/types/cli.HuzmaCliConfig.html) which is used by other commands in this package.

 Options: